EHEDG: World Reference In Hygienic Design

 The European Hygienic Engineering & Design Group (EHEDG) is a consortium of equipment manufacturers, food industries, research institutes and public health authorities, founded in 1989 with the aim of promoting hygiene during the processing and packaging of food products.
 Today, EHEDG is a non-profit foundation and a worldwide knowledge community connecting food industry stakeholders, scientists and legislators along the supply chain, with 500+ company and 70 university members, with institutes and authorities from 60 countries.
 The basis for your successful food safety programs

 Since its establishment, EHEDG has contributed to a safer food production on a global scale by helping to improve the cleanability and food safety of industrial processing and packaging installations.
-The EHEDG product portfolio includes guidelines, equipment certification and training programs in many countries.Companies become EHEDG members to
+The EHEDG product portfolio includes guidelines, equipment certification and training programmes in many countries worldwide.Companies become EHEDG members to

-More than 4000 high-level key-contact persons from the different stakeholder groups are linked to EHEDG, representing their companies and institutions, representing staff behind from all over the world.
-More than 500 experts from food equipment manufacturers, food industries and academia are actively involved into the EHEDG Working Groups, addressing themselves to the task of developing and writing up the EHEDG Guidelines and other reference documents.
+More than 4,000 high-level key-contact persons are linked to EHEDG, representing their companies and institutions from all over the world.
+More than 500 experts from food equipment manufacturers, food industries and academia are actively involved in the EHEDG Working Groups, with the task of developing and writing up the EHEDG Guidelines and other reference documents.

-34 Regional Sections in Europe and overseas disseminate the EHEDG know-how by guideline translation, conferences, training courses and other events.
-EHEDG equipment testing & certification is recognised worldwide and more than 520 pieces or series of equipment have successfully passed the test until today.
-Training Courses on hygienic engineering and design are offered in many countries worldwide by highly qualified EHEDG trainers.
+34 Regional Sections in Europe and overseas disseminate the EHEDG know-how by translating guidelines, helding conferences, training courses and other events.
+EHEDG equipment testing & certification is recognised worldwide and more than 520 equipment components or series have successfully passed the test until today.
+Training Courses on hygienic engineering and design are offered online and in-person, in many countries worldwide by qualified EHEDG trainers.

 To learn more about the EHEDG expert network, please visit www.ehedg.org